Abhijitmanik/Heart_Disease_Analysis/README.md

 ## Files

-- `heart_disease_dataset.csv`: The dataset in CSV format.
+- `heart.csv`: The dataset in CSV format.
-- `heart_disease_analysis.ipynb`: Jupyter Notebook containing the Python code for data analysis.
+- `heart_disease.ipynb`: Jupyter Notebook containing the Python code for data analysis.
-- `heart_disease_analysis.html`: HTML version of the Jupyter Notebook for easier viewing.
+- `heart_disease.html`: HTML version of the Jupyter Notebook for easier viewing.

 ## Requirements